-Criteria for admission to the Accelerated Baccalaureate program include the following:
+Criteria for admission to the Accelerated Baccalaureate track include the following:

 - Bachelor’s degree or higher from an accredited college or university in a field other than nursing.